xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 **Comment on results:**

 These requirements demonstrate a **solid grasp** of security best practices and compliance standards.
-Their are good for high level description.
+They are good for high level description.
 It could benefit from providing more specific implementation guidance or references to established security frameworks.

 #### Architecture

 **Input:** [ARCHITECTURE.md](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/ARCHITECTURE.md)

 Architecture was described using [C4 Model](https://c4model.com/), with diagrams coded in `mermaid`.
-Additionally each diagram was described in points in case GPT cannot understand it.
+Additionally, each diagram was described in points in case GPT cannot understand it.

 This **prompt** is more complex.
-Simple instruction to performing threat model didn't return meaningful results 😕.
-After playing for some time with prompt, I got good results using 2 stages:
+A simple instruction to perform threat model didn't return meaningful results 😕.
+After playing for some time with the prompt, I got good results using 2 stages:

 - first I ask to list data flows for architecture
-- and than for each data flow I ask for threat modelling using STRIDE per component technique
+- and then for each data flow I ask for threat modeling using STRIDE per component technique

 First prompt:
 ```
 Instruction:
-- You are an security architect
+- You are a security architect
 - List data flows for all components that are internal and important for security of system
 - You should not include any persons in data flows
 - You should answer only in list and nothing more.
 Each data flow should be in separated line